pragati006/data-wrangling-project/README.md

 2) retweet_count: Count of retweet over a period of time was plotted.
 3) favorite_count: Count of favorites over a period of time was plotted.
 4) rating_numerator and rating_denominator: rating ratio was calculated and plotted over a period of time.

+Analysis of twitter users @dog_rates leads to following insights:
+1) Twitter @dog_rates is being accessed more through iPhones ( source of access)
+2) Retweets and Favorites count follow a similar pattern of highs and low over a period of time but count of favorites is always higher
+3) Rating pattern has changed over a period of time with rating numerator more than denominator(10).May be the users have started to understand the special rating process @dog_rates